haakonbakkagit/fisk2023/README.md

 Data/ has the data

-Scripts-tech/ has the R code for data cleaning and analysis, including technical reports
+Scripts-biomass/ has the R code for analysing and presenting the biomass data

-Results-tech/ has the output of the code in Scripts-tech
+Results-biomass/ has the output of the code in Scripts-biomass

-Scripts-pres/ has the code to generate presentations

-Results-pres/ has the output presentations

 Static-versions/ see README in folder (if folder exists)